greg-d128/caretaker/README.md

 ## Decorators

 Currently only one decorator.
-Eventually others may be added.
+Others are in the planning stages.
+Please have a look at issues inside github if you are interested.

-Decorator is capable of catching and monitoring a single function (for now), while recording information about that section of code.
+Decorator is capable of catching and monitoring a single feature, while recording information about that section of code.

 ## Necromancer

 Last ditch effort to respond to an unhandled exception.
 At this stage the program is effectively dead and the stack has unravelled.
 More testing is needed whether necromancer can restore a complex program, but should work for simple scripts.

+While this mode of running is simple and impressive, it is primairly included here as a demonstration.
+At the stage of life when necromancer is activated, the program is effectively dead.
+All the stack has been traversed up and the only remaining thing is to output the stack trace to screen or log.
+This code will attempt to ressurect and re-start the code execution, which is a very interesting concept.

+At this stage this will only work for simple scripts.
+If at any point in the stack we catch and then re-raise an exception, necromancer would likely be get very confused.

 # Installation